 President Donald Trump possesses many characteristics that will make him a unique figure in American history.
 He, for example, is the first reality tv star and the only person without either political or military experience to get elected.
 He is also the first president in decades not to release his tax returns.
-My skeptical side, however, is far more interested in the next president's strange stances towards the sciences and critical thinking.
-This is because Mr. Trump, as others have put it, seems to bullshit on a level bordering confabulation (especially in regards to pseudoscience and conspiracy theories).
+My skeptical side, however, is not really interested in these points.
+Instead, it is far more interested in the next president's strange stances towards the sciences and critical thinking.

 On several occasions, Donald Trump has either claimed that vaccines are linked to autism or questioned the scientific consensus about their safety.
 For instance, during one of the debates, he made statement that sounded like Jenny McCarthy.

 Autism has become an epidemic.
 Twenty-five years ago, 35 years ago, you look at the statistics, not even close.
 It has gotten totally out of control...
 I am totally in favor of vaccines.
 But I want smaller doses over a longer period of time.
 Same exact amount, but you take this little beautiful baby, and you pump—I mean, it looks just like it's meant for a horse, not for a child, and we've had so many instances, people that work for me....
 Just the other day, 2 years old, 2½ years old, a child, a beautiful child went to have the vaccine, and came back, and a week later got a tremendous fever, got very, very sick, now is autistic.

 He has also posted multiple times about this on Twitter.